VeraMTitze/ecophotonics/contents/research.md

 #### Bio-hybrid and bio-based materials for light emission
 Biological materials like fluorescent proteins or bioluminescent compounds help us to engineer sustainable and functional light-emitting devices.
-Understanding the intrinsic strengths of microorganisms like marine algae and bacteria helps us to make biohybrid materials more powerful.
+Understanding the intrinsic strengths of microorganisms like marine algae and bacteria helps us to enhance the functionality of biohybrid materials.

 #### Research methods
 We specialise in the following tools: